SeanHwangG/test/math/artificial-intelligence.md

 * technique that creates multiple models and then combines them to produce better results

-* Bagging
-  * combine them using some model averaging techniques (e.g. weighted average, majority vote)
+* Bagging: combine them using some model averaging techniques (e.g. weighted average, majority vote)
-  * Random Forest models
+  * [ex] Random Forest models

-* Boosting
-  * takes less time|iterations to reach close to actual predictions
+* Boosting: takes less time|iterations to reach close to actual predictions
-  * Adaptive Gradient Boosting
-    * machine learning meta-algorithm formulated by Yoav Freund and Robert Schapire
+  * [ex] Adaptive Gradient Boosting: machine learning meta-algorithm formulated by Yoav Freund and Robert Schapire

 * Cascading: reject if any of the classifier doesn’t match